 Acc Crystallisation Can Take Place in Two Stages:

 First, the ACC nanoparticles rapidly dehydrate and crystallise to form individual vaterite particles.
 Second, the vaterite undergoes a dissolution and reprecipitation mechanism, with the reaction rate controlled by the calcite surface area.
 The second stage of the reaction occurs at a rate that is approximately ten times slower.
-Calcite crystallisation, on the other hand, has been found to be pH-dependent and Mg-dependent in solution.
+Calcite crystallisation, on the other hand, is pH-dependent and Mg-dependent in solution.

 During mixing, a neutral starting pH promotes the direct transformation of ACC into calcite.
 When ACC forms in a solution with a basic initial pH, it transforms to calcite via metastable vaterite, which forms via a spherulitic growth mechanism.
-A surface-controlled dissolution and recrystallization mechanism transforms vaterite to calcite in a second stage.
-Mg has a significant effect on the stability of ACC as well as its transformation to crystalline CaCO3, resulting in the formation of calcite directly from ACC.
+A surface-controlled dissolution and recrystallisation mechanism transforms vaterite to calcite in a second stage.
+Mg has a significant effect on the stability of ACC and its transformation to crystalline CaCO3, resulting in the formation of calcite directly from ACC.

 What is Calcite Chemical Formula?